Tummy Tuck in Atlanta, GA

 Will I have scars after my abdominoplasty procedure?

-When will I see results?
+How soon after my tummy tuck surgery will I see results?

-- Reactions to the anesthesia
+- Reactions to anesthesia

-- Bleeding (Hematoma)
+- Bleeding (hematoma)

 - Blood clots

-- Prolonged wound healing
+- Delayed wound healing

-How long do results last?
+How long will my tummy tuck results last?

 Can I combine my tummy tuck with another procedure?